 Telecom services provide the network for information to be exchanged electronically, through wired or wireless methods.
 This information is shared from room to room or across the country.
 Examples include telephone, Internet-connected computers, fax machines, and handheld communication devices.
 Smartphones and tablets have increased capabilities through mobile communication.
 Employees can use these devices to access information and applications, work on documents, send and receive emails, and join conversations via teleconference.

 c) Time Compression:

 Telecommunication tools allow a firm to transmit raw data and information quickly and accurately between remote sites.
 Compared to older modes of communication such as handwritten letters, information is exchanged more effectively within a shorter period of time.
 For example, with a telephone call, a customer is able to put across his complaints and the business is able to attend to these complaints instantly, thereby fulfilling the customer’s needs.
 In contrast, a written complaint would take a longer time to both reach the company and for the complaint to be addressed.

 d) Restructuring Business Relationships:

-Telecommunication network enable system which restructure the interaction of people within a firm as well as firm’s relationships with its customers.
+The telecommunication network enables a system that restructures the interaction of people within a firm as well as the firm’s relationships with its customers.
 Operational efficiency may be raised by eliminating intermediaries from various business processes.

 e) Overcomes Geographical Barriers: